-At times, making changes in our teaching practices can be very hard.
+At times, making changes in our teaching methods can be very hard.
 The way we teach is a very personal matter, as teachers (should) bring their personality into the classroom to help connect with students.
-Because we want teachers to teach from their heart, to change our teaching means we need to change our mindset, our beliefs, or even what we are comfortable doing and saying in our classroom.
+Because we want teachers to teach from their heart, to change our teaching methods means we need to change our mindset, our beliefs, or even what we are comfortable doing and saying in our classroom.
 Even more so than instructional practices, classroom management is one of these areas where change can be especially hard.

 Part of this is because all teachers have different comfort levels with certain behaviors.
 What one teacher finds stressful may not bother the next.
 One teacher may love and embrace controlled chaos, while another teacher is more comfortable with high structure.
 As a teacher reflects on each of these areas, he or she will need to determine first if this is an area that both needs improvement and whether or not the teacher is willing to improve.